sytac/slush-fast/README.md

 - Continuous integration server with reports like code coverage, jshint and csshint
 - Packaging for deployment, including source maps

+# Bugs

+- Creating a new directive and its partial will not trigger the watcher to create a new templates file, restart `gulp dev`

 ## Install prerequisites

 - [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)